arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 - **Wireless connectivity**: The Opta™ (WiFi variant only) supports 2.4 GHz Wi-Fi® (802.11 b/g/n) and Bluetooth® Low Energy (4.2 supported by firmware and 5.1 supported by hardware), allowing the device to communicate wirelessly with other devices and systems.
 - **Ethernet connectivity**: The Opta™ (all variants) features an onboard, high-performance 10/100 Mbps Ethernet transceiver accessible through its onboard RJ45 connector.
 - **Security**: The Opta™ features an onboard ready-to-use secure element, the ATECC608B from Microchip®, specifically designed for IoT devices and provides advanced security features.
-- **USB connectivity**: The Opta™ features an onboard USB-C port that can be used for programming purposes.
+- **USB connectivity**: The Opta™ features an onboard USB-C port that can be used for programming and data logging purposes.
 - **Analog and digital peripherals**: The Opta™ features analog and digital peripherals such as eight analog/digital input ports and four digital outputs ports (relay outputs).
 - **RS-485 connectivity**: The Opta™ (all variants) features a physical RS-485 communication interface available through an onboard connector.